-Non-verbal show presented In magical world of roboroids and a doll
+Non-verbal show presented in a magical world of roboroids and dolls

-GEAR is a first non-verbal show in Japan and is being performed four days a week in central Kyoto.
+GEAR is the first non-verbal show in Japan and is being performed four days a week in central Kyoto.
 Regardless of age or nationality, it’s an enjoyable show full of rhythmical excitement played by world class performers.
 It’s animatic, technical, and non-verbal.
-Ironically the show projects emotions by Roboroids and Doll.
-The show consists of mime, break dancing, magic and juggling equaling to a 70 minutes of entertainment.
-We recommend going to the show in between touring Kyoto or include it as ...morepart of your plan for a night out in the city.
+Ironically the show projects emotions through Roboroids and a doll.
+The show consists of mime, break dancing, magic and juggling equaling 70 minutes of entertainment.
+We recommend going to the show in between touring Kyoto or include it as part of your plan for a night out in the city.

-The show is expressed with juggling, break dancing, mime, and magic performed individually by the performers.
+The show is expressed through juggling, break dancing, mime, and magic performed individually by the performers.
 It’s a 5-people stage of a doll character and four roboroids.
-The story sets in a former toy factory where dolls were made, and the characters start to express their playfulness and curiosity.
-Enjoy the performance by very talented casts who alternates their appearances.
-Because of this, many audiences are repeated viewers catching different combination of performers.
-The fans of GEAR ex...morepress their excitement of various enjoyments that alternating casts bring to the show.
+The story is set in a former toy factory where dolls were made, and the characters start to express their playfulness and curiosity.
+Enjoy the performance of the very talented cast who alternate their appearances.
+Because of this, many audiences are repeat viewers, catching different combination of performers.
+The fans of GEAR get excited about the various kinds of entertainment the alternating cast brings to the show.

-The stage effects of GEAR certainly give people magical feelings.
-Notice the projection mapping which covers the whole area of the stage programmed to give surprises to the audience.
-The idea is not to make the viewers wonder how the lights are programmed, but to give the magical feeling as it enhances the overall show.
-Not only the projection mapping is amazing, but also the use of laser, LED, gigantic wind fan, and props used for the stage are also must-see points of the show.
+The stage effects of GEAR are certainly magical.
+Watch out for the projection mapping which covers the whole area of the stage, programmed to surprise the audience.
+The idea is to not make the audience wonder how the lights are programmed, but to give them a magical feeling as it enhances the overall show.
+Not only is the projection mapping amazing, but lasers, LEDs, gigantic wind fans, and props used on the stage are also one of the must-see points of the show.

 Buy Original Goods

 On your way out after the show, check out the original goods that are available for purchase.
 The illustrations for GEAR are done by Akihiro Yamada, an illustrator and manga artist who resides in Kyoto.
-Here you will find t-shirts, tote bags, post cards, pin badges, and more.
-Pamphlets will come with profile cards of the casts performed during that particular show.
-These are popular among GEAR fans who collect the profile cards as performers appearances alternate.
+You can find t-shirts, tote bags, post cards, pin badges, and more.
+Pamphlets will come with profile cards of the cast who performed during that particular show.
+These are popular among GEAR fans who collect them as performers alternate.